When you are self-employed you’ve usually got your…

 As I was driving today, I heard a Beastie Boys song.
 Now, I’m a huge fan and have been for a long time.
 I started to see some parallels between these rappers and small business owners.
-Here are the lessons on business success I think we can all take from them.
+Here are the lessons I think we can all take from them.

 1. Defy the Odds.
-Three Jewish white guys did not fit in with the hip hop demographics of the early 1980s.
+Three Jewish white guys did not fit in with the hip-hop demographic of the early 1980s.
 They weren’t even tough looking.
 But they didn’t let that stop them from making seven platinum or better albums over an 18-year period.

 For those of you in industries that haven’t yet been saturated by competitors, you’re lucky.
 Yes, it’s scary, and tiresome to have to explain what it is you do over and over, but you’re a frontiersman.
 You can lead the future of this new industry or your new take on an old one.
 Don’t be afraid to do what hasn’t been done before.

 2. If It’s Not Working, Tweak It.
 The Beastie Boys originally started a punk rock group, but that wasn’t working for them.
 They experimented with hip-hop and, well, the rest is music history.